 Step 2 – Next add about 1/4 cup of blue dish soap to the tall jar.

-Step 3 – Then add a few drops of green food coloring to 1/4 cup of water and mix until combined.
-Then carefully pour the green liquid into the tall jar.
+Step 3 – Add a few drops of green food coloring to 1/4 cup of water and mix until combined.
+Then, carefully pour the green liquid into the tall jar.

 Tip: When pouring in the green liquid, tilt the jar so the liquid runs down the side of the jar slowly.

 Step 4 – Wait a few moments and then slowly pour 1/4 cup of olive oil into the jar.

 Tip: Again, be very careful when pouring in the liquid.
 Make sure to tilt the jar and pour very slowly so the colors don’t mix.

 Step 5 – Add a few drops of red food coloring to 1/4 cup of rubbing alcohol and mix until combined.
 Then, carefully pour the red liquid into the tall jar.

 Tip: I can’t stress enough how important it is to tilt the jar and pour slow.
 Otherwise, the colors will mix together and you won’t get a distinct rainbow.

 How Does the Rainbow in a Jar Science Experiment Work